pushme-pullyou/tootoo14/js-14-06/fga-files-github-api/README.md

 Help you navigate through a number of folders in a GitHub repo, view the names of files in each folder, allow you to view the contents of each file

-* Use GitHub API to obtain a list of files in a GitHub repo
+* Use GitHub API to obtain a list of files in a GitHub repository
 * Build menu to access the files
 * Display a breadcrumb menu to display the current path

-The script makes and API call and reads the data one folder at a time.
+The script makes an API call and reads the data one folder at a time.
 This may be considered a feature or an issue.

 </details>